-Alabama hit-and-run law states that a hit-and-run is whenever a driver leaves the scene of an accident without stopping to help or provide insurance information.
+Alabama hit-and-run law states that a hit-and-run is an incident where a driver leaves the scene of an accident without stopping to help or provide insurance information.
 Another person does not necessarily have to be involved.
-Hit-and-runs can involve a parked car or other property.
+Hit-and-runs in Alabama can involve a parked car or other property.

 Alabama hit-and-run laws

 The Alabama Legislature has outlined what drivers are expected to do in the case of an accident.
-The Alabama hit-and-run statute states that any driver who is in an accident where there is injury, death or damage to another vehicle must stop at the scene of the accident and give their name, address, registration number and driver’s license number to the other party or parties.
+Alabama accident laws state that any driver who is in an accident where there is injury, death or damage to another vehicle must stop at the scene and provide their name, address, vehicle registration number and driver’s license information to the other party or parties.
 If no one is present, the driver must attempt to locate the car owner or leave said info in a conspicuous place on their vehicle.

-How hit-and-runs impact car insurance rates in Alabama
+How do hit-and-runs impact car insurance rates in Alabama?

 5 things to do after a hit-and-run in Alabama

 - If anyone is hurt, call 911: In the case of a hit-and-run, your car may have been parked and unattended.
 But if you were in it, evaluate the health of your passengers, yourself and anyone else involved.
 If anyone is hurt, dial 911 immediately.

-- Move your car to a safe location: You should not exit the area entirely, but if you were driving when your vehicle was hit and it is now blocking traffic, you should find a nearby shoulder or parking lot to move to if your car is drivable.
+- Move your car to a safe location: You should not exit the area entirely, but if you were driving when your vehicle was hit and it is now blocking traffic, you should find a nearby shoulder or parking lot to move to (if your car is drivable).
 This is for your protection and the protection of other drivers.

-- Take pictures and document the damage: If you are not injured, take pictures of your car if it is safe to do so.
-You may need these pictures to file a hit-and-run claim.
+- Take pictures of the damage: Take pictures of your car if it is safe to do so.
+These can be helpful when filing a hit-and-run claim with an insurer.

 - Call your insurance provider: If you want to file a claim under your own insurance, you will need to contact your carrier.
-Give your insurer everything you have, including a police report number and any pictures you took at the scene of the accident.
+Your insurer will likely ask for a description of the incident, as well as any photos you took and the police report pertaining to the incident.

 Will insurance cover a hit-and-run?

-Hit-and-run Alabama insurance is not its own policy, but there are certain types of coverage that may help cover the damages.
+Hit-and-run insurance is not a specific coverage type, but there are certain types of coverage that may help pay to repair your car.